 Braces aren’t like when you were a kid anymore.
 Orthodontists can prescribe metal alternatives, like Invisalign, for patients who are interested in achieving a straighter smile while maintaining their appearance.
 Invisalign aligners are practically invisible, more comfortable, and can lead to quicker results than traditional wire braces.
 But, it’s critical to understand the importance of consistently wearing retainers after finishing Invisalign treatment.
 Read on for answers to our patients’ most common questions:

 Why Do Invisalign Patients Need to Wear Retainers?

-How Long Will You Have to Wear A Retainer?
+How Long Do I Have to Wear Retainers?

-What If You Forget to Wear the Retainer?
+What If I Forget to Wear My Retainer?

 Plastic retainers should never be exposed to extreme heat, so regardless of what you read online, do not try to clean your retainer by putting it in the dishwasher.
-You should also remove your retainer before drinking any hot liquids such as coffee, tea, or hot chocolate.
-The heat from these beverages could cause the plastic to slightly melt, which means the retainer would no longer fit perfectly inside your mouth.
+You should also remove your retainers before drinking any hot liquids such as coffee, tea, or hot chocolate.
+The heat from these beverages could cause the plastic to slightly melt, which warps its shape and affects your treatment.

 For more information Invisalign treatment or about wearing retainers, talk to us.
 At Prentice Orthodontics, we have an expertly-trained and friendly staff that is eager to welcome you into our offices, answer your questions, and provide top-of-the-line orthodontic care.